 In the early days unit guards were paired for the summer and assigned a specific “area”.
 Names like Barrett & Mc Cartin, Ewell & Bro, Lewis & Chew became synonymous with their specific areas and style of lifeguarding.

 Note the sand and palm trees in the round planter in front of the building.

 70’s Time of Change

 1971 Lifeguard Tryouts.
 It’s a time of change.
 With a staff of nearly 60, Chief Hazard and Captain Stubbs start actively recruiting from inland high school and college swim teams.
 The days of the beach-bred waterman are slowly being replaced by talented young swimmers who view the job as both summer employment and a possible career.
 In the front of this pack is Steve Barrett (LA Sheriff and still actively lifeguarding (2019).
 Fourth back in red/yellow is Larry Moore (Marine Safety Lieutenant then to City Hall.
 Retires 2016).
 Next back inside (red/white) is Brian Covert (SD Fire Capt.), Bob Elwell, Dirk McCue (Fullerton).
+ER Dr. Mark McCartin is the blond near the end.
 This was the year that legendary local surfer Midget (Jeff) Smith would try out but the competition from inland swimmers was too much.
 Midget would start his own surf company and become a highly respected judge on the pro circuit.
 The days of the local beach boy turned lifeguard would give way to a new breed of professional lifeguard and the Lifeguard Department would morph into the Marine Safety Division.